 Ground Rules: Meetings are held at the discretion of the Chair with input from GIT members, but should generally be held only when there is a task that requires a group effort.
 An agenda and decision documents are circulated before the meeting.
 Agenda should spell out specific goals for meeting with time limits for each item.
 All meetings are open to the public and meeting materials, actions and decisions are posted on www.chesapeakebay.net.
 Workgroup are convened and chairs are appointed as needed and at the GIT Chair’s discretion in consultation with GIT members.

-Decision-Making: Decision-making for GITs on Management Strategies will be done by members participating in Management Strategies through consensus.
-If after substantial negotiations consensus cannot be reached, a super majority vote will be utilized.
-Members of GITs are not necessarily the same as signatory representatives.
-For this reason, in this instance, a super majority is defined as at least two-thirds of the entire membership participating on the Management Strategy.
+Decision-Making: Decision-making for GITs will be done through a unanimous or consensus based approach.

 Reporting, Accountability and Performance Metrics: The Chair is responsible for maintaining a clear sense of purpose, specific performance goals, and reporting on Management Strategies.